 This First Amendment to Master Agreement dated effective as of , 2000 (this “Amendment”), is made and entered into by and between Cargill, Incorporated (“Counterparty”) and Enron North America Corp. (“ENA”).

-WHEREAS, Counterparty and ENA entered into that certain Master Agreement dated as of April 16, 1999 (the “Master Agreement”);
+WHEREAS, Counterparty and ENA entered into that certain 1992 ISDA Master Agreement dated as of April 16, 1999 (the “Master Agreement”);

 WHEREAS, the parties hereto desire to amend the Master Agreement as provided herein;

-NOW THEREFORE, for and in consideration of the agreements herein made and other good and valuable consideration, the parties hereto agree as follows:
+NOW THEREFORE, , the parties hereto agree as follows:

 I. AMENDMENTS